-CBDT has extended the due dates for filing of Income Tax Return (ITR)/ Tax Audit Report (TAR)/ Transfer Pricing Report (TPR), in respect of FY 2020-21/ AY 2021-22.
+CBDT has further extended the due dates for filing of Income Tax Return (ITR)/ Tax Audit Report (TAR)/ Transfer Pricing Report (TPR), in respect of FY 2020-21/ AY 2021-22.
 Earlier the ITR filing due dates have been extended, vide Circular 9/2021 dt.
 25/06/2021, to provide relief to taxpayers/ professionals in view of spread of COVID-19 pandemic.
-ITR filing due dates have been further extended, vide Circular 17/2021 dt.
+Later, the ITR filing due dates have been further extended, vide Circular 17/2021 dt.
 09/09/2021, in view of difficulties reported by the taxpayers and other stakeholders in e-filing thereof at the portal.
 Summary of extended due dates is as under:

-In the above Circular CBDT has clarified that the extension of due dates for filing of Income Tax Return shall not affect the provisions under Explanation 1 to section 234A (Interest for default in furnishing ITR), if amount of tax payable exceeds Rs.
+In the above Circulars, the CBDT has clarified that the extension of due dates for filing of Income Tax Return shall not affect the provisions under Explanation 1 to section 234A (Interest for default in furnishing ITR), if amount of tax payable exceeds Rs.
 1 lakh.

 Further, it has been clarified that in the case of a resident individual referred to in section 207(2), i.e. senior citizen not having any income from business or profession, the tax paid by him u/s 140A within the original due date (without extension), shall be deemed to be the advance tax.